JohnBlakeSaturn/coding-solutions-personal/README.md

 CF - Codeforces
 CC - CodeChef

-Files are named accordingly with the problem id.
+Files are named according to the above scheme followed by the respective problem id.